 Who We Are

-Cristina Roark joins the Kitsap Strong team as the Innovation Network Manager.
-The Innovation Network is working with a diverse group of community agencies to promote and expand trauma-informed practices and services to individuals in our community.
-This network consists of agencies across the life span (birth to 5 service providers to hospice care) and across numerous sectors (health, housing, education, justice, human services, etc.), and all the agencies are exploring new strategies, policies, practices, and services to support employees and clients from a trauma-informed perspective.
+Cristina Roark joins the Kitsap Strong team as the Director of Community Innovation.
+Kitsap Strong works with a diverse group of community agencies to promote and expand trauma-informed practices and services to individuals in our community.
+This work consists of agencies across the life span (birth to 5 service providers to hospice care) and across numerous sectors (health, housing, education, justice, human services, etc.), and all the agencies are exploring new strategies, policies, practices, and services to support employees and clients from a trauma-informed perspective.

 She supports the collaborative learning efforts that bring diversity of thought and methods for data-informed reflections of what is working and for what areas could benefit from improvements.
-Her role is to serve as a resource to the Innovation Network and help facilitate strategic partnerships and connections.
+Her role is to serve as a resource to partner organizations and help facilitate strategic partnerships and connections and collaboration.

 Cristina is recognized by her peers as a someone who cares deeply about developing meaningful and supportive relationships.
 She believes that the ability to influence system change begins with looking inward.